dchampion/crypto/doc/NumberTheory.md

 To summarize, $a^{p-1} \equiv 1 \pmod{p}$ holds if $a$ and $p$ are integers, $p$ is prime, $0 < a < p$, or if $a > p$, $p$ does not divide $a$.

 ## Proof:
-Consider the set of integers modulo $p$; i.e., $1, 2, 3, ..., p-1$.
+Consider the set of integers modulo a prime $p$; i.e., $1, 2, 3, ..., p-1$.
 This set forms a [group](#groups) under multiplication.
-Consider a second set $a, 2a, 3a, ..., (p-1)a$, where $a$ is some element of the first set.
-Since all integers modulo $p$ are in the set $1, 2, 3, ..., (p-1)$, all elements of the second set must exist in the first set.
-If we assume the elements of the second set, reduced modulo $p$, are a [rearrangement](#rearrangement) of the elements of first set, then we have:
+Consider a second set $1a, 2a, 3a, ..., (p-1)a$, where $a$ is some element from the first set.
+Since all integers modulo $p$ are in the set $1, 2, 3, ..., (p-1)$, all elements of the second set, when reduced modulo $p$, must exist in the first set.
+Further, if we assume that the elements of the second set are a [rearrangement](#rearrangement) of the elements of first set, then we have:

 - $a \times 2a \times 3a \times ... \times (p-1)a \equiv 1 \times 2 \times 3 \times ... \times (p-1) \pmod{p}$
 - $a^{p-1}(p-1)! \equiv (p-1)! \pmod{p}$
 - $a^{p-1} \equiv 1 \pmod{p}$

-Note that the term $(p-1)!$ can be removed from both sides of the relation by the [rule of cancellation](#rule-of-cancellation).
+This completes the proof.
+Note that it is permissible to remove the term $(p-1)!$ from both sides of the relation by the [rule of cancellation](#rule-of-cancellation).

-# Rearrangement
+### Rearrangement
-Consider the set of integers modulo $p$; i.e., $1, 2, 3, ..., p-1$, where $p$ is prime.
-Consider a  second set modulo $p$ that consists of the elements $a, 2a, 3a, ..., (p-1)a$, where $a$ is some element of the first set.
-Then the elements of the second set are a _rearrangement_ of the elements of the first set
+Consider the set of integers modulo a prime $p$; i.e., $1, 2, 3, ..., p-1$.
+Consider a  second set modulo $p$ that consists of the elements $1a, 2a, 3a, ..., (p-1)a$, where $a$ is some element from the first set.
+Then the elements of the second set are a _rearrangement_ of the elements of the first set.

-First, we must prove that all elements of the first set exist in the second set.
+First we must prove that all elements of the second set exist in the first set.
 Let $k$ be some element of the first set, which by definition is coprime with $p$.
 Since $a$ also comes from the first set, it too is coprime with $p$.
 By [Euclid's lemma](#euclids-lemma), the product of $k$ and $a$ must also be coprime with $p$.
 Therefore, all elements from the second set, when reduced modulo $p$, must exist in the first set.

 Second, we must prove that all elements of the second set are _distinct_.
-Let $k$ and $m$ be elements of the first set.
-Then:
+Let $k$ and $m$ be elements from the first set.
+Then we can write:

 - $ka \equiv ma \pmod{p}$
 - $k \equiv m \pmod{p}$ (by the [rule of cancellation](#rule-of-cancellation))
+- $k = m$

-Since $k$ and $m$ are both members of the first set, then $k = m$.
-Therefore, the elements of the second set must be distinct.
+Since $k$ and $m$ are both members of the first set, then $k$ must equal $m$.
+Therefore, all elements of the second set must be distinct.

-# Rule of Cancellation
+### Rule of Cancellation
 Given integers $u$, $x$, $y$ and $z$, and $ux \equiv uy \pmod{z}$, if $u$ and $z$ are coprime, then the term $u$ can be _cancelled_ from both sides of the relation:

 - $ux \equiv uy \pmod{z}$